blixhavn/sticky-sidebar-v2/index.md

 ### Why sticky sidebar is awesome?
 * It does not re-calculate all dimensions when scrolling, just neccessary dimensions.
 * Super smooth without incurring scroll lag or jank and no page reflows.
-* Integrated with resize sensor to re-calculate all dimensions of the plugin when the size of sidebar and its container is changed.
 * It has event trigger on each affix type to hook your code under particular situations.
 * Handle the sidebar when it is tall or too short compared to the rest of the container.
 * Zero dependencies and super simple to setup.